 - If you have a shot causing pain, you might try leaving it in the frig until the last minute.

-Z track technique is now the recommended technique for all IM injections.
-A z-track means pulling the skin to the side and injecting at a 90-degree angle.
+The z-track technique is now the recommended technique for all IM injections.
+A z-track means pulling the skin to the side and injecting it at a 90-degree angle.
 The track creates a zig-zag type when you release the skin’s surface.

-When you give a Z track injection, push the medication in slowly about (10 sec/ml) at a time and then wait another 10 seconds before withdrawing the needle.
+When you give a Z track injection, push the medication in slowly, about (10 sec/ml) at a time, and then wait another 10 seconds before withdrawing the needle.
 This delay allows the absorption of the medicine into the muscle so that it won’t irritate the subcutaneous tissue when withdrawing the needle.
-Per the Center for Disease Control recommendation, do not massage the muscle or aspirate to check for potential vein access.
+Per the Centers for Disease Control recommendation, do not massage the muscle or aspirate to check for potential vein access.

 A video tutorial on how to give an intramuscular injection in the ventrogluteal butt muscle. (closer to the hip).
 Produced in 2014.
 In 2017 the CDC announced new guidelines stating not to aspiration before giving an injection.